 3. Design matters

-Here I mean design as nice look, and as user friendly GUI.
-It frequently happens that plugins with excellent idea behind them fail in sales because they look like a science fiction movie from 1960s.
-The best practice for achieving good and user-friendly interface when you develop something is to:
+Here I mean design as a nice look, and as user-friendly GUI.
+It frequently happens that plugins with an excellent idea behind them fail in sales because they look like a science fiction movie from the 1960s.
+The best practice for achieving a good and user-friendly interface when you develop something is to:

 - Start with wireframes or mockups – some of developers start coding right away, without planning the features and thinking them through first.
 That leads directly to inconvenient interfaces, so my advice is to first do a rough sketch of all of the screens that the item will have on paper, and then port to some wireframe/mockup software, like Axure RP or Pencil.

-- Test your interface on non tech-savvy person – before releasing it makes sense to ask somebody (your neighbor, mom, friend – doesn’t matter) to try to use your plugin’s or theme’s interface.
+- Test your interface on a non-tech-savvy person – before releasing it makes sense to ask somebody (your neighbor, mom, friend – doesn’t matter) to try to use your plugin’s or theme’s interface.
 The best is when the user is not a developer and not an experienced software user; you could see the confusing points right away

 4. Provide a good demo